SchmitzAndrew/prompt-gallery/README.md

 The ideal prompt is one that has not been fine tuned, and provides a good representation of the capabilities of each model.
 Please make sure all contributions are appropriate.

+EXAMPLE: mountain range on mars, detailed, beautiful, digital art, Andrew Schmitz, https://github.com/SchmitzAndrew

+Please find more examples on the wesbite and in prompts.txt.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).